pingcap/docs-tidb-operator/en/restore-from-gcs-using-br.md

 <details>

-<summary>More descriptions of fields in the <code>Restore<code> CR</summary>
+<summary>More descriptions of fields in the <code>Restore</code> CR</summary>

 * `.spec.metadata.namespace`: The namespace where the `Restore` CR is located.
 * `.spec.to.host`: The address of the TiDB cluster to be restored.
 * `.spec.to.port`: The port of the TiDB cluster to be restored.
 * `.spec.to.user`: The accessing user of the TiDB cluster to be restored.
-* `.spec.to.tidbSecretName`: The secret of the user password of the `.spec.to.user` TiDB cluster.
+* `.spec.to.tidbSecretName`: The secret containg the password of the `.spec.to.user` in the TiDB cluster.
 * `.spec.to.tlsClientSecretName`: The secret of the certificate used during the restore.

-    If TLS is enabled for the TiDB cluster, but you do not want to restore data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.to.tlsClientSecretName` parameter to specify a secret for the restore.
+    If [TLS](enable-tls-between-components.md) is enabled for the TiDB cluster, but you do not want to restore data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.to.tlsClientSecretName` parameter to specify a secret for the restore.
 To generate the secret, run the following command:

     {{< copyable "shell-regular" >}}